100% Pure Cacao Organic Dark Unsweetened Chocolate

 Simply pure ground cacao to a smooth texture and then formed into chocolate discs - unsweetened chocolate 100% cocoa solids.
 This is the flavor of 100 dark chocolate: strong robust and bitter with the subtle nuances of exotic organic cacao.

 Bulk organic 100% cacao chocolate has unsurpassed flavor and is perfect for all organic baking chocolate recipes.
 If you are going to take the time to craft a homemade chocolate truffle or baked good you will want your time to pay off with the best possible result.
 This pure 100% cacao gives you the real organic cacao experience in a raw flavor.
-You should experience the taste of wild cacao like the Indians of Amazonia.
+You should experience the taste of wild cacao.

 UNSWEETENED ORGANIC CHOCOLATE